Why Study Economics at King's?

-King's offers a multidisciplinary, 4-year Bachelor of Arts in Politics-History-Economics, a concentration in Economics and Politics in the 4-year Bachelor of Arts in Environmental Studies and an Economics minor.
+King's offers a multidisciplinary, four-year Bachelor of Arts in Politics-History-Economics, a concentration in economics and politics in the four-year Bachelor of Arts in Environmental Studies, and an Economics minor.

 King's Economics professors and staff are committed to:

 - Developing students understanding of global economic systems.

 - Providing students with practical ways of testing the performance or validity of economic assumptions.

 - Making concepts as broad and far reaching as the world itself relevant to students here in Edmonton and Canada.

 - Providing connection points by which students can connect their own involvement in the marketplace to larger global realities.